Preparing for Major Financial Events

-Many life events are directly related to (or cause) financial responsibilities that occur at the same time.
-Preparing for the financial aspects of these events can help to reduce the stress that often accompanies major changes.
+Many life stages are directly related to (or cause) financial responsibilities that occur at the same time.
+Preparing for the financial aspects of these events can help to reduce the stress that often accompanies major events.

 Home equity loans and lines of credit have become major sources of funds for home improvements.
 The application process is usually easy and inexpensive.
-Plus, the funds are often available only when needed, enabling you to avoid paying interest on funds you don’t immediately need.
-Home equity loans and lines usually have attractive interest rates, and the interest is tax-deductible.
+Plus, the funds are often available on when needed, enabling you to avoid paying interest on funds you don't immediately need.
+Home equity loans and lines usually have attractive interest rates, and the interest may be tax-deductible.
 If you are considering a major home improvement, you may want to investigate these two attractive funding options.

 After a career, venturing into retirement brings many financial changes.
 Along with Social Security benefits, your existing assets must pay for a major portion of your living expenses, which will likely fall somewhat, perhaps by 20 to 30 percent.
 At retirement, you will probably want to modify your investment strategies to be more conservative.
 While you are young and still accumulating assets, it can be easier to absorb a fall in the value of your portfolio because you have time to recoup your losses.
 But during retirement, a significant fall in your portfolio can be troubling.
 Consider a more conservative asset allocation with more of your funds in cash and shorter-term, fixed-income investments.